 Sculpture and Expanded Media

-The sculpture program provides students with an interdisciplinary approach for making dimensional and spatial work.
+The sculpture and expanded media program provides students with an interdisciplinary approach for making dimensional and spatial work.
 Students learn to work in traditional materials as well as expanded media, including installation art and time-based practices such as sound, video, participatory and socially engaged art.
 The Center for the Visual Arts facilities include a woodshop, metal shop, plaster and clay studios, a digital fabrication lab, and an outdoor workspace, allowing sculpture students to fully explore figure a wide range of approaches, strategies and techniques that will assist students in defining what it means to be an artist and a maker in the 21st century.

 The Bachelor of Arts program in Studio Art offers students a more generalized course of study and the opportunity to pursue a minor.
 The Bachelor of Fine Arts program in Studio Art with a concentration in Sculpture and Expanded Media is a pre-professional degree intended to prepare students for graduate study.